BestCoffeeMakersInfo☕️

 Price

-The price on the K55 is comparable to the older member of its generation.
-Prices varied depending on the color too…At the time of writing it looked like all of them except the Patriot Blue were under $100.
-In succession from highest to lowest, it looked like, Patriot blue, White, Rhubarb, Black.
+The price of the K55 is comparable to the older member of its generation.
+Prices varied depending on the color too…When writing, it looked like all of them except the Patriot Blue were roughly $100.
+In succession from highest to lowest, it looked like Patriot blue, White, Rhubarb, and Black.

-Besides that, your only upkeep expenses, white vinegar for periodic descaling and if you prefer to use your own coffee to save money, you definitely can with the K55 as it will take most of the refillable cups on the conventional market.
+Besides that, your only upkeep expenses are white vinegar for periodic descaling.
+If you prefer to use your own coffee to save money, you definitely can with the K55, as it will take most of the refillable cups on the conventional market.

 keurig k55 reviewSummary

 Well…Is this a good fit for you?
 It depends.
-It’s somewhat basic looking, doesn’t have that high-gloss look.
-That’s just me…I’m a sucker for shiny things, yes I know they show fingerprints, but hey that’s the breaks.
-The K55 will pretty much do what you want or need if that is to get a quick cup of coffee without frills.
+It’s somewhat basic looking and doesn’t have that high-gloss look.
+That’s just me…I’m a sucker for shiny things, yes, I know they show fingerprints, but hey, that’s the break.
+The K55 will pretty much do what you want or need, if that is to get a quick cup of coffee without frills.

-Overall, this is why I give it a score of abut 3.7 – it’s fair, not the best but not the worst either.
-It will suit your needs if you’re a college student in need of semi-continuous caffeination, someone who needs a commuter cup to take to work every day, or someone looking for the right coffee addition to their desk or personal office space.
+Overall, this is why I give it a score of about 4.3 – it’s fair, not the best, but not the worst, either.
+It will suit your needs if you’re a college student needing semi-continuous caffeination, someone who needs a commuter cup to take to work every day, or someone looking for the right coffee addition to their desk or personal office space.

 Your email address will not be published.
 Required fields are marked *